OriginTrail/ReadTheDocs/source/namespace.rst

 identifiers that is under the control of the end user who assigns them.

 **OriginTrail namespaces are mostly used for attributes definitions in EPCIS based XML file.
-Values for that attributes should be based on `GS1 identifiers`_ if it is possible.**
+If it is possible, values for that attributes should be based on** `GS1 identifiers`_ .

 For more information check: